 World-class waste-to-energy consultancy

-Ramboll is generally recognised as the world’s leading waste-to-energy engineering consultant.
+Ramboll is recognised as one of the world’s leading waste-to-energy engineering consultant.

 We have 60 dedicated waste-to-energy project managers and specialists with in-depth knowledge of processes, technologies, suppliers and facility operation.
-In addition, we have 1,500 staff capable of supporting within associated aspects of waste-to-energy projects, including, for example, power engineering, civil works, waste and energy planning, district heating/cooling, desalination, EIA and authority liaison.
+In addition, we have 1,500 experts capable of supporting within associated aspects of waste-to-energy projects including: power engineering, civil works, waste and energy planning, district heating, district cooling, desalination, EIA and authority liaison.

-It is our knowledge and experience of how best to plan, procure and manage the implementation of waste-to-energy projects, in combination with our detailed technical knowledge of the involved mechanical and electrical equipment that underpins our strong position in the market.
+Our knowledge and experience of how to best plan, procure and manage the implementation of waste-to-energy projects, in combination with our detailed technical knowledge of the involved mechanical and electrical equipment, underpins our strong position in the market.